Monkey Trouble: Plot

-In Los Angeles, nine-year-old Eva Gregory longs for a pet dog but can't get one because her mother Amy believes she isn't responsible enough and her stepfather Tom, a police lieutenant, is allergic to fur.
+In Los Angeles, nine-year-old Eva Gregory longs for a pet dog but can't get one because her mother, Amy, believes she isn't responsible enough and her stepfather, Tom, a police lieutenant, is allergic to fur.
 This is further complicated when she cannot keep a pet at her biological father Peter's house, because of his job as a pilot and his frequent travels.
-Tom's daughter Tessa occasionally babysits Eva and her toddler brother Jack.
+Tom's biological daughter, Tessa, occasionally babysits Eva and her toddler brother Jack.

-A gypsy kleptomaniac vagabond Azro, whose wife and son Mark recently left him, lives off the grid with his intelligent Capuchin monkey Fingers.
-Working as a hurdy gurdy-playing busker at Venice Beach, Azro uses Fingers to lure in tourists and pickpocket them.
-A pair of Italian American mafia members named Drake and Charlie proposition Azro with joining their crime syndicate, with Fingers using his pickpocket skills to burglarize the homes of wealthy residents.
-In a test run to see Fingers' skills, the three men drive to a random residence, which just happens to be Eva's home.
-Fingers successfully steals various expensive items and Azro is admitted to the crime group.
-Fingers, who suffers from poor treatment from Azro, later manages to run away and hides in a park near Eva's house.
+Romani kleptomaniac Azro lives with his Capuchin monkey Fingers in Venice Beach, using them to lure tourists and pickpocket them.
+He is approached by Italian American mafia members Drake and Charlie, who propose joining their crime syndicate.
+Fingers uses his pickpocket skills to burglarize wealthy homes.
+In a test run, they steal expensive items from Eva's home, leading to Azro's admission to the crime group.
+Fingers suffers from poor treatment from Azro, which is exacerbated by Azro's family's run-off, leading him to blame Fingers.
+Fingers eventually runs away and hides in a park near Eva's house.

 The next day as Eva is walking home from school, Fingers drops from a tree and latches onto Eva.
 She instantly connects with him and names him "Dodger", as he likes Eva's Dodgers baseball hat.
 Eva hides the monkey in her bedroom, but when she has to attend school, she leaves him in the care of a pet store businesswoman named Annie.
-She becomes more responsible with her chores and helps take care of her brother Jack, to whom she reveals Dodger.
 Meanwhile, Tom finds himself sneezing frequently, and suspects he must have a cold or their apartment has a rat problem.
-Azro tries to find the monkey to the frustration of the mafia members.
+Azro unsuccessfully tries to find the monkey, to the frustration of the mafia members.

-On a weekend Eva is supposed to spend visiting Peter at his house, she learns Peter will actually be out of town.
+On a weekend that Eva is supposed to spend visiting Peter at his house, she learns that Peter will actually be out of town.
 Eva keeps this from her parents so that she can have his place to herself and Dodger for the weekend.
-Though she doesn't have a key to the house, Dodger is able to break in.
+Though she doesn't have a key to the house, Dodger is able to gain entry by climbing in an unlatched upstairs window.
 With no money for food, Eva decides to busk for earnings with Dodger at the Venice Beach Boardwalk.
 While Eva is riding her bike to the boardwalk, Dodger and Azro spot each other, and Dodger jumps off the bike, leading to a chase between him and Azro.
 Azro is taken away by the mafia members before he can capture the monkey.
 Dodger and Eva start their performance with the former secretly pickpocketing everybody just as he did when with Azro.
+Eva finds out to her horror, when she sees the stolen goods in her backpack.
+She spends the rest of the weekend struggling to train Dodger to stop pickpocketing.